Don't be afraid of CCD

 Pros and cons

 First of all, webcams are cheap and display a reasonnable resolution between 320x240 pixels and more than 3 Mpixels depending on models.
-They support images in VGA or HD format and video formats AVI, some WMN or MOV.
+They support images in VGA or full HD format and video formats AVI, some WMN or MOV.
 Their price increases with their performances (40-150 €).

 Able to record between 5 and 60 fps depending on the resolution an their performances, individual images can display a very good quality, an excellent color balance, contrast, clearness and a sharp image on models like Philips ToUcam or la Logitech Pro 9000.

 In view of their low profile and lightness it is also very easy to fix them at the eyepiece of a scope using a simple adapter or to build oneself an adapter with second-hand parts, as explain French-speaking fans on Astrocam Yahoo usergroup.